Exploring the San Telmo Market in Buenos Aires!

 Exploring the San Telmo Market in Buenos Aires, Girl Who Travel the World

-Make sure to linger late in the afternoon in Plaza Dorrego…because you’ll see free, outdoor tango exhibitions.
+Make sure to linger in the afternoon at Plaza Dorrego…for free, outdoor tango exhibitions.

 Exploring the San Telmo Market in Buenos Aires, Girl Who Travels the World